 What is the Difference Between KN95 and N95 Face Masks?

-As N95 face masks continue to be in short supply, KN95 face masks serve as a suitable replacement.
-So, what is the difference between KN95 and N95 face masks?
+Updated: We have N95 face masks in stock!
+Read on to learn what is the difference between KN95 and N95 face masks?

-Due to the COVID-19 outbreak, N95 face masks are extraordinarily difficult to find and should be reserved for frontline health care workers.
-There are other alternatives more readily available like the KN95 face mask.
+Due to the COVID-19 outbreak, N95 face masks became extraordinarily difficult to find and were reserved for frontline health care workers.
+We recommended respiratory protection options more readily available like the KN95 face mask.

 The KN95 is China’s equivalent of the N95 face mask that is used both in the United States and Canada.
 The N95 is certified by the National Institute for Occupational Safety and Health (NIOSH), and the KN95 meets the Chinese government performance standards for respiratory protection.
 While supplies last, you can purchase KN95 face masks certified by the Chinese government from Conney Safety.